 Certifying Comprehensive Safety

-Currently, several Tennessee schools and private youth leagues have applications in for consideration, while 33 groups have already attained gold status.
+Several Tennessee schools and private youth leagues have applications in for consideration, while 40 have already attained gold status.
 Along with championing the legislation, the Safe Stars workgroup is exploring ways to improve engagement at the introductory level.
 “Our hope is to get everyone across the state at the minimum, standardized level and then provide them the tools and encouragement to achieve higher standards over time,” Diamond said.

 “For the bronze level, we focused mostly on categories of highest risk, where 85 percent of the death and disability in youth sports occur: head and neck (concussion), heart (sudden cardiac arrest) and heat (weather-related emergencies),” Diamond said.
 “We also added some we felt were critical to a safe and positive experience.”